Skip To Main Content

 §Includes rash, rash pruritic, rash maculo-papular, dermatitis, dermatitis acneiform, dermatitis exfoliative, erythema, palmar erythema, pruritus, and rash erythematous.

-Clinically relevant adverse reactions occurring in <10% of patients who received COLUMVI included infusion-related reaction, mental status changes, vomiting, tumor lysis syndrome, febrile neutropenia, pneumonia, upper respiratory tract infection, sepsis, herpes zoster infection, gastrointestinal hemorrhage, tremor, and myelitis.
+Clinically relevant adverse reactions occurring in <10% of patients who received COLUMVI included infusion-related reaction, peripheral neuropathy, pneumonia, mental status changes, vomiting, tumor lysis syndrome, febrile neutropenia, upper respiratory tract infection, sepsis, herpes zoster infection, gastrointestinal hemorrhage, tremor, myelitis, and colitis.

 • Serious adverse reactions occurred in 48% of patients who received COLUMVI.
 Serious adverse reactions in ≥2% of patients included CRS, COVID-19 infection, sepsis, and tumor flare